flyingcircusio/fc-nixos/doc/src/devhost.rst

 The URLs for channels can be looked up in our changelog: each version is listed with a link to the appropriate channel.
-Only platform releases starting from 21.05 are supported for development containers, though!
+Only platform releases starting from 23.11 are supported for development VMs, though!

-Using the ``provision-dynamic-hostname`` switch will result in containers receiving a random hostname based on your local batou checkout.
+Using the ``provision-dynamic-hostname`` switch will result in development VMs receiving a random hostname based on your local batou checkout.
 This is the core feature that allows using the same environment (e.g. ``dev``) for multiple developers independently.
-If you leave this off then the container name will be exactly what is written in the environment.
+If you leave this off then the VM name will be exactly what is written in the environment.

-Using the ``provision-aliases`` will create virtual hosts on the dev server that become available as ``<alias>.<container>.dev.example.com`` and are protected with Let's Encrypt certificates automatically.
+Using the ``provision-aliases`` will create virtual hosts on the dev server that become available as ``<alias>.<vm>.dev.example.com`` and are protected with Let's Encrypt certificates automatically.
 They are intended to pass through access to the UI of your applications and act similar to port forwards for port 443 -> 443.
-You should use self-signed certificates within the containers. (``batou_ext.ssl.Certifiate`` already allows switching between custom )
+You should use self-signed certificates within the vms. (``batou_ext.ssl.Certifiate`` already allows switching between custom )

-As the containers are not managed by our inventory you need to place relevant information about roles in a Nix expression file.
-You can then use a provisioning script :file:`provision.sh` to customize the container during provisioning. :command:`fc-manage` will be called automatically for you.
-In the provision script you can use :command:`COPY` to copy local files (relative to the environment directory) to the container (relative to the root), use :command:`RUN` to run commands in the container (as root) or :command:`ECHO` to output a local comand (and access environment variables carrying secrets) into a remote file.
+As the development VMs are not managed by our inventory you need to place relevant information about roles in a Nix expression file.
+You can then use a provisioning script :file:`provision.sh` to customize the VMs during provisioning. :command:`fc-manage` will be called automatically for you.
+In the provision script you can use :command:`COPY` to copy local files (relative to the environment directory) to the VMs (relative to the root), use :command:`RUN` to run commands in the VMs (as root) or :command:`ECHO` to output a local comand (and access environment variables carrying secrets) into a remote file.

-Connecting to the container(s)
+Connecting to the VM(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 batou automatically maintains a number of :file:`ssh_config` files as well as a
-specific insecure key pair for each environment so you can easily access the
+specific insecure key pair for each environment so you can easily access the VM via SSH.
-container via SSH.

-For example, to access the container ``mycontainer`` in the ``dev`` environment
+For example, to access the VM ``myvm`` in the ``dev`` environment
 you can simply run:

 .. code-block:: sh

-   $ ssh -F ssh_config_dev mycontainer
+   $ ssh -F ssh_config_dev myvm

 The environment works similar to our regular platform: the user login
 (``developer``) represents a human user and the services are installed in the